sajc11/COSC_5470_ARTGEN/README.md

 Net IDs: soc11, ewk33

 ## Project Overview
-This project demonstrates how to generate surrealist and abstract art in from audio spectogram inputs, such as:
+This project demonstrates how to generate surrealist and abstract art from audio spectrogram inputs, such as:

 It leverages a self-trained Convolutional Neural Network (CNN) to predict mood metrics (valence and energy) from music spectrograms, which are then used to modulate a latent vector as a condition to a Generative Adversarial Network (GAN) generator, producing corresponding surrealist/abstract artwork.
 The project comprises several Jupyter notebooks including ```CNN_Training.ipynb``` and ```GAN_Training.ipynb``` to train the models and ```GAN_Future_Implementations.ipynb``` which holds future development improvements, each covering different aspects of the workflow.

-This repo contains the dataset used as well as some of our training graphs, logs, and snapshots of our final results-- aka the abstract images generated using the GAN from the CNN and spectograph conditions.
-Unfortunately, we were unable to upload the saved models for the CNN and GAN due to their large file size!
+This repo contains the full dataset used as well as some of our training graphs, logs, and snapshots of our final results-- aka the abstract images generated using the GAN from the CNN and spectrograph conditions.
+Additionally, this repo contains the ```.ipnyb``` files for all of the code used to conduct this project.
+Each file contains descriptions and inline code comments of the goals and the functions of the code within the respective file.
+Unfortunately, we are unable to upload the pre-trained and saved models for the CNN and GAN due to their large file size!

 Within the repo, under ```resources/presentation_ppt```, there is a PDF to our presentation slides for this project.